idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 **Resources > Notepad** = **Submenu**.
 Notepads allow you to create general-purpose text documents in the tabbed pane (see below for submenu items).

 **Resources > Non-translatable fragments** = **Submenu**.
-Non-translatable fragments are text items like proper names, brand names, etc. that should be transferred as such in the target language.
+Non-translatable fragments are text items like proper names, brand names, etc., that should be transferred as such in the target language.

 **Resources > Text shortcuts** = **Submenu**.
 Text shortcuts are any shortened fragments or acronyms that can expand to their full form after typing (see below for submenu items).

 **Resources > Abbreviations** = **Submenu**.
 Abbreviations can improve segmentation of the source text.
 CafeTran joins segments at abbreviations automatically (see below for submenu items).

-**Resources > Add image** = Add a new resource such as a web site or an image.
+**Resources > Add image** = Add a new resource such as a website or an image.

-**Resources > Add web resource** = Opens a window to add a new resource such as a web site or an image.
+**Resources > Add web resource** = Opens a window to add a new resource such as a website or an image.
 See "Web resources suggestions" in the section below.

 **Resources > Import web resource info** = Import web resource settings shared by another CafeTran user (.res files).